magic/core/README.md

 ##### 0.0.109
 * fix error in modules/Logo
 * tasks/prepare/stateLinks now handles #hash and -expand links without parents
+* check for broken links on build and dev

 ##### 0.0.110  - unreleased
 ...